-- Check the engine oil level, coolant level and fuel level. - Make sure the engine starting battery is connected. - 1.
-Make sure the Emergency Stop switch is pulled out (deactivated). - Turn the Engine Start switch (key) to the right RUN position.
-A startup screen will appear.
-After the startup screen is cleared, the display will show readings on its virtual gauges.
+- Make sure all hose couplings, covers and plugs are tight. - Check the oil level in the mechanical seal oil sight glass and in the bearing oil sight glass. - Check the engine oil level, coolant level and fuel level. - Make sure the engine starting battery is connected. - 1.
+Make sure the Emergency Stop switch is pulled out (deactivated). - 2.
+Turn the Engine Start Switch (key) to the right RUN position.
+A start-up screen will appear.
+After the start-up screen is cleared, the display will show readings on its virtual gauges.
 Once the gauges appear, crank the engine by turning and holding the key switch in the start position until the engine starts.
-Refer to "Control Panel Operation" on page 15 for details. - 3.
+See page 18 for details. - 3.
 Allow the engine to run until it reaches a constant speed.
-Once it is running smoothly, the engine speed can be adjusted.
-To adjust the engine speed: - A. Loosen the locking ring on the throttle, located next to the mounting bracket, by turning counterclockwise. - B. Push and hold the center button on the throttle. - C. PULL the throttle out to INCREASE engine speed. - D. PUSH the throttle in to DECREASE engine speed. - E. Fine engine speed adjustment can be made by turning the throttle clockwise or counterclockwise. - F. Once the desired engine speed has been attained, lock the throttle by turning the locking ring clockwise.
+Once it is running smoothly, the engine speed can be adjusted. - 4.
+On MTP4500FHNPC units, use the throttle, located above the fuel fill port.
+To adjust the engine speed: - A. Loosen the locking ring on the throttle, located next to the mounting bracket, by turning counterclockwise. - B. Push and hold the center button on the throttle: - C. PULL the throttle out to INCREASE engine speed. - D. PUSH the throttle in to DECREASE engine speed. - E. Fine engine speed adjustment can be made by turning the throttle clockwise or counterclockwise. - F. Once the desired engine speed has been attained, lock the throttle by turning the locking ring clockwise. - G. Once the desired engine speed has been attained, lock the throttle by turning the locking ring clockwise.

-- 4. The pump should self prime and begin to discharge liquid within minutes.
-The pump may not prime immediately because the suction line must first fill with liquid.
-If the pump fails to prime within five minutes, stop it and check the suction line for leaks. - 5.
-Use the throttle to adjust the pump flow.
+- 5. On MTP6500FHNPC units, use the Speed Control Switch (/), located above the Engine Start Switch on the control panel.
+To adjust the engine speed: - A. Press and release the rabbit icon to increase the speed. - B. Press and hold the rabbit 😻 icon to accelerate to full speed in a few seconds. - C. Press and release the turtle 🛖 icon to decrease engine speed.
+(Press and hold for continuous deceleration.) - 6.
+The pump should prime and begin to discharge liquid within minutes.
+A high suction lift or low engine speed will require a longer time to prime and pump. - 7.
+On the MTP4500FHNPC, use the engine throttle to adjust the pump flow.
+On the MTP6500FHNPC, use the Speed Control Switch () to adjust the pump flow.
 Several factors can influence pump output: - The temperature, viscosity, and amount of entrapped solids in the liquid being moved. - The length, diameter, and number of bends of the intake and outlet hoses. - The total suction height (lift) of the pump. - The altitude above sea level where the pump is operating.